jqnatividad/qsv/README.md

 </div>

 > ℹ️ **NOTE:** qsv is a fork of the popular [xsv](https://github.com/BurntSushi/xsv) utility, merging several pending PRs [since xsv 0.13.0's May 2018 release](https://github.com/BurntSushi/xsv/issues/267).
-On top of xsv's 20 commands, it adds numerous new features, 27 additional commands, 6 `apply` subcommands & 33 `apply` operations (for a total of 86).
+On top of xsv's 20 commands, it adds numerous new features; 28 additional commands; 6 `apply` subcommands & 33 operations; and 5 `to` subcommands (for a total of 92).
 See [FAQ](https://github.com/jqnatividad/qsv/discussions/categories/faq) for more details.

 ## Available commands